If you are new to drawing this is the must-have course to start your art journey!

-In these 19 value-packed tutorials, Maria introduces you the foundational principles of drawing, that are essential for every artist (or aspiring artist) to know, including anatomy, perspective and figure drawing.
+In these 19 value-packed tutorials, Maria introduces you to the foundational principles of drawing that are essential for every artist (or aspiring artist) to know, including anatomy, perspective and figure drawing.

 By the way, did you know that going to art school is not a must in order to become an incredible artist?
 Maria shares some of her personal artistic journey, having switched careers to pursue art, and gives you the encouragement to start out and keep practicing in order to see growth.
 It’s never too late to start!

 There’s so much in store for you.
 Let’s dive in!

 In this intro video, you’ll get to know your course instructor, Maria Lia Malandrino, and also get a quick overview of what you will learn in this course.
 She is really excited to help you start your artistic journey on the right foot.
 Having entered the art world later on without formal education, be encouraged that it’s never too late to start!